BerrimaHamza/Robotic-Hand-Controlled-via-Camera/README.md

 ## Acknowledgments

-- Special thanks to Hamza Berrima, Houssem dakhli, Najeh Ghanmi, Amenallah Aboulkacem for the initial development of this project.
+## Acknowledgments

+This project was developed by Hamza Berrima, Houssem Dakhli , Najeh Ghanmi and Amenallah Aboulkacem.